Skip to content

 Marble Arch London

-I have tried to re-create what it may have been like to march 300 miles in only the clothes you stood up in.
-These men/women knew what hardship and deprivation were all about.
-My version of the Jarrow March was inspired by The Jarrow March 1936 compiled and organized by Bede Gallery (1936) Jarrow Hall: Anglo-Saxon Farm, Village, and Bede Museum Bede’s World Jarrow.
+I have attempted to recreate what it might have been like to march 300 miles with only the clothes they were wearing.
+These men and women understood the true meaning of hardship and deprivation.
+My version of the Jarrow March was inspired by “The Jarrow March 1936,” compiled and organized by Bede Gallery.
+Jarrow Hall: Anglo-Saxon Farm, Village, and Bede Museum.
+Bede’s World Jarrow.
 Text by: David Dougan, Photographic Interpretations by: Irene Reddish.

 Note